Skip to content

 • civic societies and local trusts

 We have created a new Local Green Spaces Appraisal template.
-This is to show the examiner in a clear way your evidence that you have contacted owners of proposed Local Green Spaces
+This is to show the examiner in a clear way that you have provided justification and appraisal of any sites proposed as Local Green Space.
+You will need to show you have contacted owners of those proposed Local Green Spaces to make the examination quicker.

 Local Green Spaces Appraisal template

-You should publish the neighbourhood plan on the parish website and / or NDP website.
-You should also tell people in your local area where they can access a copy, how they can comment and the expiry date.
+You should publish the neighbourhood plan on the parish website and / or neighbourhood plan website.
+You should also tell people in your local area where they can access a copy, how they can comment and the consultation expiry date.

 It may be useful to produce a summary version of the neighbourhood plan.
 This sets out the aims, main themes and general direction of the policies.